-- All general education courses must be completed prior to applying.
+- All general education courses must be completed prior to starting the Accelerated Nursing courses for the Spring semester.
+Proof of registration on outstanding courses is required.
 Must have a cumulative GPA of 2.7 or higher in the relevant courses; with no grade lower than C.*

 - Anatomy and Physiology I, and II, and Microbiology cannot be more than five years old, Chemistry, no more than ten years old.